5l1v3r1/pragmash/README.md

    * POST
  * Add `break` built-in for leaving loops.
  * Add `and` and `or` commands for conditions.
+ * Add option to get current index in for loop

 Here are improvements I'd like to make to the tools and/or implementation: